Updated: Jul 5

-Next, take a look at how you can use automation to tighten up your processes and keep your data clean in the process.
+Next, take a look at how you can use automation to tighten up your sales and marketing processes and keeps your data clean at the same time.
 For example, can you use automation to create records or move them from stage to stage of a pipeline to ensure that the data surrounding those activities stay accurate?
 Can you duplicate or update properties using workflows to reduce manual entry?

 Finally, make sure that all of your systems are sharing data regularly and automatically.
 This will ensure that everyone and every automation has the right data at the right time.
 And of course, condensing your tech stack will help you to keep data consistent.

-4. Misaligned Goals & the Battle Over MQLs
+4. Misaligned Goals & the Battle Over Marketing Qualified Leads

-All marketers are familiar with this play: gate content to capture an MQL to then send to a sales/business development rep (SDR or BDR, respectively).
-That SDR/BDR then prospects in concert with marketing to move this person into the coveted SQL lifecycle stage.
+All marketers are familiar with this play: gate content to capture a marketing qualified lead (MQL), then send the lead to sales or business development rep (SDR or BDR, respectively).
+Cue the prospecting from sales, in sync with marketing nurturing to move this person into the coveted Sales Qualified Lead (SQL) lifecycle stage.
 Once the lead becomes an SQL, the account executive takes over and closes the deal, won or lost.

 This play has been used thousands of times by thousands of marketers.
 But if we’re talking about alignment, this play relies on a process laden with potential land mines.